pragadeeshJS/Verilog_ALU/README.md

 ##  Conclusion

-This project demonstrates the implementation of a basic ALU using structural modeling and verifies its functionality through simulation waveforms.The waveforms are in the sim folder
+This project demonstrates the implementation of a basic ALU using structural modeling and verifies its functionality through simulation waveforms.The waveforms screenshots are in the sim folder